github-ics/Punishing-Gray-Raven-Numerical-Simulation_PGRNS/README.md

 ## Usage

-This C++ project is a simple game damage simulator that allows users to model and simulate damage calculations based on character attributes, buffs, and skills.
+This C++ project serves as a simple and flexible game damage simulator.
+Users can model and simulate damage calculations based on character attributes, buffs, and skills.
 The project is organized into three main classes: `Member`, `Skill`, and a set of sub-functions.

 ### Classes Overview

 #### `Member` Class

-The `Member` class represents a character in the game.
-It includes attributes such as Attack (ATK) and an array of buffs that can be modified independently.
+The `Member` class represents a character in the game, including attributes like Attack (ATK) and an array of buffs that can be independently modified.
 Buffs play a crucial role in determining damage outcomes.

 - **Attributes:**
   - `ATK`: Initial Attack power of the character.
   - `buff`: An array representing different buffs affecting the character.

 - **Methods:**
-  - `initializeFromFile(filename)`: Initializes member parameters (ATK and buffs) from a text file.
   - `initializeFromExcel(filename)`: Initializes member parameters (ATK and buffs) from an Excel file.

 #### `Skill` Class

-The `Skill` class represents a character's skill, including properties such as multiplier, time cost, and buff changes.
-Skills are stored in a linked list, allowing users to define a sequence of skills for simulation.
+The `Skill` class represents a character's skill, encompassing properties such as multiplier, time cost, and buff changes.
+Skills are stored in a linked list, allowing users to define a sequence for simulation.

 - **Attributes:**
   - `multiplier`: Damage multiplier of the skill.